 - USCIS Form I-129 and H Supplement

-- Evidence that you have maintained your H-1B visa status
+- Evidence of maintained H-1B visa status

-H-1B Visas for Specialty Occupations What are some alternatives to the H-1B Visa?
+H-1B Visas for Specialty Occupations

 Additional Outside Resources